Asheq/close-buffers.vim/README.md

 ![Screenshot](/doc/screenshot.png?raw=true)

-Press the key corresponding to your desired action.
+At this point, you can press the key corresponding to your desired action.
 See the table below for details.

 <table>